AnymouseProphet/SpaceMono-LaTeX/README.md

 that but instead follow the instructions in the font as the font designer intended.

-As such you may not want to install these TTF fonts in this git on a Windows system for use outside of LaTeX---instead just use Google Fonts download as system fonts on a Windows system---assuming you *want* Space Mono as a system font.
+As such you may not want to install the TTF fonts in this git on a Windows system for use outside of LaTeX---instead just use Google Fonts download as system fonts on a Windows system---assuming you *want* Space Mono as a system font.